-Directory Configuration and Read-only Menus Home Click the Home tab to access the Setup Wizard, Wireless LAN Configuration, WAN Configuration, LAN IP Configuration, DHCP for the LAN Setup and DNS IP Configuration menus.
+Directory Configuration and Read-only Menus Home (See Previous chapter) Click the Home tab to access the Setup Wizard, Wireless LAN Configuration, WAN Configuration, LAN IP Configuration, DHCP for the LAN Setup and DNS IP Configuration menus.
 These menus are discussed in the previous Chapter on Basic Router Configuration.
-Advanced Click the Advanced tab to access the UPnP, Virtual Server, IP Filters, IP Routing, DMZ, Firewall, RIP, PPP, ADSL, ATM VCC, Wireless Performance and Wireless Management menus.
-Tools Click the Tools tab to access the Administrator Settings, System Time Configuration, System Settings (load and save configuration files), Firmware Upgrade and Diagnostic Test menus.
-Status Click the Status tab to view the Device Information, Event Log, Traffic Statistics and ADSL Status information windows.
+Advanced (in this chapter) Click the Advanced tab to access the UPnP, Port Forwarding, DMZ, (IP and MAC address) Filters, Firewall, DMZ, Firewall, NAT, ATM, Static Routing, Dynamic Routing (RIP), Remote Access and Wireless (Performance) menus.
+Tools (in this chapter) Click the Tools tab to access the Administrator Settings, System Time Configuration, System Settings (load and save configuration files), Firmware Upgrade and Diagnostic Test menus.
+Status (in this chapter) Click the Status tab to view the Device Information, Event Log, Traffic Statistics and ADSL Status information windows.
 Help The Help menu presents links to pages that explain various functions and services provided by the Router.